Writer: Tim Vandergrift

 How Kit Manufacturers Choose Yeast

-MEMBERS ONLYWine yeast — or Saccharomyces, which is Latin for ‘sugar-fungus’ — converts sugar into alcohol.
-While alcoholic fermentation is the most important aspect of winemaking, yeast does more than just bubble out happy-juice.
-It also produces compounds that influence flavor, aroma, body, structure and the finish of wine.
-Wine kit manufacturers are among the heaviest
+Wine yeast — or Saccharomyces, which is Latin for ‘sugar-fungus’ — converts sugar into alcohol.
+While alcoholic fermentation is the most important aspect of winemaking, yeast does more than just bubble out

 Entering Wine Competitions

-MEMBERS ONLYYou’re not obligated to win.
+You’re not obligated to win.
 You’re obligated to keep trying to do the best you can every day.” –Marian Wright Edelman I’ve always liked Marian’s sentiment.
-There’s nothing that says you have to win, but there’s nothing better in life than trying your best — but when your efforts are rewarded, all the better!
-Of
+There’s nothing that says you have

 Aging Your Kit Wines